Chinese people in Timor-Leste

-Chinese people in Timor-Leste consist of Chinese migrants to Timor-Leste and their descendants.
-The Chinese minority is a small proportion of the East Timorese population and most are Hakka and a small number of Cantonese within the populace.
-Many Chinese left during the mid-1970s.
+Chinese people in Timor-Leste, or the Sino-Timorese, consist of Chinese migrants to Timor-Leste and their descendants.
+The Chinese minority is a small proportion of the East Timorese population.
+Most are originally of Hokkien descent, with some being Hakka and also a small number of Cantonese within the populace.
+Many Sino-Timorese left shortly after the Indonesian invasion of East Timor, usually to Australia or Singapore.

 History

 Pre-Colonial Era

 As early as the 10th century CE, Timorese sandalwood was being transported to China through the Straits of Malacca.

 The Chinese official Zhao Rukuo in 1225 CE mentioned Timor in his collected notes from traders as a location rich in sandalwood.
 Although Santalum album is found across many parts of the Pacific and Indian Ocean regions, the highest quality white sandalwood was considered to come from Timor, the Lesser Sunda Islands.
 Around 1350, Chinese authors wrote in the Tao-i chin-lueh:

 In Timor's mountains the only trees that grow are sandalwood.
 The wood is traded with those further west for silver, iron, goblets and coloured fabric.
 In total, there are twelve locations that are used as harbours.

 The Chinese traded porcelain, glass and silver with the Timorese for the sandalwood, which was used in China for ritual and medicinal purposes.
 For centuries the Chinese traders remained the only foreigners who ventured into the interior of the island of Timor, although they generally only remained in Timor as long as it took to do business, it being located too far from the trade routes between China, India and the larger islands for them to settle there.